quyin/gtest_example/README.md

 This example shows how to include GoogleTest sources for unit testing into your project, and use ```make``` to build these unit tests.

+The examples are extracted from the official [GoogleTest](https://github.com/google/googletest) release.
+The code structure is simplified to make it easier to use in class.

 We assume that the source code of your project goes into ```src```.
 If you put it somewhere else, you need to change the ```USER_DIR``` variable tin the Makefile.

 # Write Unit Tests